ArneCL/BlogPosts/javascript-tokenising-parsing-new-markup-language-part-2.md

-title: Javascript: Parsing and tokenising a new markup language with regular expressions
+title: Javascript: Parsing and tokenising a markup language with regular expressions
 tags: javascript

 Previously we did some tokenising and parsing for a simple markup lanuage (https://newfivefour.com/javascript-parsing-tokenising-a-simple-markup-language.html).